nrwl/nx/docs/generated/packages/webpack/documents/webpack-config-setup.md

+---
+title: How to configure webpack on your Nx workspace
+description: A guide on how to configure webpack on your Nx workspace, and instructions on how to customize your webpack configuration
+---

 # Configure webpack on your Nx workspace

 You can configure Webpack using a `webpack.config.js` file in your project.
 You can set the path to this file in your `project.json` file, in the `build` target options: